flutter/flutter/dev/snippets/README.md

 be interpolated into the template.
 It doesn't actually use the mustache package, since these are simple string substitutions, but it uses the same syntax.

+The code block generation tools process the source input and emit HTML for output, which dartdoc places back into the documentation.
+Any options given to the `{@tool ...}` directive are passed on verbatim to the tool.

+The `snippets` tool renders these examples through a combination of markdown and HTML using the `{@inject-html}` dartdoc directive.

 ## Test Doc Generation Workflow